merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span>
 </div>

-In some cases -- for instance, to compute community-level pathway copy numbers -- it is also appropriate to use this approach for unbinned metagenome assemblies.
+In some cases -- for instance, to compute community-level pathway copy numbers -- it is also appropriate to do this for unbinned metagenome assemblies.

 ### Estimation for bins in a metagenome